bobchaos/bootstrap_integration_test/README.md

 # Chef Infra integration testing

 This repo contains everything needed to create an ephemeral environment on AWS containing a Chef Infra Server, an omnibus builder, and multiple sample nodes.
-All of this is secured in a VPC, and the only way in is a dedicated bastion instance.
+All of this is secured in a VPC, and the only way in is a dedicated bastion instance (and a WinRM node :/ couldn't find a way to support bastions without.

 It should be treated as a prototype at this time.